 We consider market practices and trends when determining executive compensation levels and compensation program designs at Biogen.
 We do not target a specific market percentile or simply replicate the market practice.
 Instead, we review external market practices as a reference point to assist us in providing programs designed to attract, retain and inspire extraordinary talent.
-Our C&MD Committee also uses a peer group to provide context for its executive compensation decision-making.
-Each year our independent compensation consultant reviews the external market landscape and evaluates the composition of our peer group for appropriateness.
+Our C&MD Committee also uses a peer group and other market data to provide context for its executive compensation decision-making.
+Each year Pearl Meyer reviews the external market data and evaluates the composition of our peer group for appropriateness.

-Our C&MD Committee reviews the information provided from internal sources as well as the information provided by our independent compensation consultant to select our peer group based on comparable companies that approximate (1) our scope of business, including revenues and market capitalization, (2) our global geographical reach, (3) our research-based business with multiple marketed products and (4) a comparable pool of talent for which we compete.
+Our C&MD Committee reviews the information provided from internal sources as well as the information provided by Pearl Meyer to select our peer group based on comparable companies that approximate (1) our scope of business, including revenues and market capitalization, (2) our global geographical reach, (3) our research-based business with multiple marketed products and (4) a comparable pool of talent for which we compete.

-The peer group for determining our 2018 compensation decisions consisted of biotechnology and pharmaceutical companies, as we compete with companies in both of these sectors for executive talent.
+The peer group used for our 2019 compensation decisions consisted of the biotechnology and pharmaceutical companies listed below, as we compete with companies in both of these sectors for executive talent.

-Biotechnology Peers

-Alexion Pharmaceuticals, Inc.

-Amgen Inc.

-Celgene Corporation

-Gilead Sciences Inc.
+Biotechnology Peers Alexion Pharmaceuticals, Inc. Amgen Inc. Celgene Corporation Gilead Sciences Inc. Vertex Pharmaceuticals Incorporated

-Vertex Pharmaceuticals International, Inc.